ioannagkika/BLURLP/README.md

 # Licence plate blurring using YOLOv8_obb

-This is my WiP project for licence plate detecting and blurring in images and videos using YOLOv8 oriented bounding boxes.
+This is my WiP project for licence plate detecting and blurring in images and videos using YOLOv8 oriented bounding boxes (obb).
 This project is just a hobby project and is not intended for comercial use.

 ## Environment